Your gifts help us fulfill this Park Support List each year and make a huge difference for the park. Make a donation in support of a program today!

 These funds are used to hire seasonal field staff to conduct wild hog control.
 The positions work from December through June, the most efficient and effective time of year to control hogs.
 The efforts of these positions are the primary reason we have been able to keep the hog population relatively low.
 A seasonal technician is also hired during the summer to support elk monitoring, as well as, assist with human-bear and human-elk conflicts.

-As a part of our grassland management and restoration efforts in Cades Cove and Cataloochee, fields are kept open by several methods to help provide varied habitats for turkey, coyote, fox, rabbit, deer, bear, elk in Cataloochee, and ground nesting birds such as quail.
+As a part of our grassland management and restoration efforts in Cataloochee, fields are kept open by several methods to help provide varied habitats for turkey, coyote, fox, rabbit, deer, bear, elk, and ground nesting birds such as quail.
 Some fields are mowed after nesting season, while others are burned in the gradual process to restore areas to native meadow habitat.
 These funds help support mowing operations.

 Cades Cove Prescribed Fire Treatment for Field Management $ 15,000